AugLift: Depth-Aware Input Reparameterization Improves Domain Generalization in 2D-to-3D Pose Lifting: Experiments in the Detection Setting

-We evaluate four distinct and popular lifting backbones: SimpleBaseline, VideoPose3D, PoseFormer, and MotionBERT, as detailed in Section~\ref{ssec:expt_setup}.
-For each backbone, we train and evaluate three variants: the standard baseline, a baseline augmented with only confidence scores, and the full AugLift-enabled model.
+\textbf{Setup.} We evaluate four distinct and popular lifting backbones: SimpleBaseline, VideoPose3D, PoseFormer, and MotionBERT, as detailed in Section~\ref{ssec:expt_setup}.
+For each backbone, we train the standard baseline and the full AugLift-enabled model.
 All models in this study are trained on H36M and evaluated on both in-distribution (H36M) and out-of-distribution (3DHP, Fit3D, and 3DPW) test sets.

-The results, presented in Table~\ref{tab:full_results_aug}, confirm that AugLift consistently improves performance across all four architectures.
+\textbf{Results.} Table~\ref{tab:full_results_aug} confirms that \textbf{AugLift consistently improves performance across all four architectures}.
 On average, AugLift reduces OOD error by \textbf{8.9\%} and ID error by \textbf{2.3\%}.
 Notably, the simplest model, SimpleBaseline, receives one of the largest OOD improvements at 11.7\%, suggesting that the explicit geometric cues provided by AugLift may be particularly beneficial for models with less capacity to learn such relationships implicitly.

-Furthermore, this \textbf{experiment highlights the critical synergy between the confidence and depth cues}.
-As shown in Table~\ref{tab:full_results_aug}, augmenting the baseline models with only confidence scores yields negligible or inconsistent gains.
-The significant and consistent performance boost is only unlocked when both confidence and depth are used jointly: the depth offers a precise signal for visible keypoints and a lower-bound for occluded ones, while the confidence (which strongly correlates with keypoint visibility) helps distinguish between these two cases.
-It is this fusion of a reliability signal (confidence) with a geometric signal (depth) that provides the rich, robust input needed for generalized 3D pose estimation.